kaimingkuang/kaimingkuang.github.io/index.md

 - COVID19 Global Forecasting, Apr.
 2020

   Forecast daily COVID-19 spread in regions around world.
 Used a Transformer encoder to predict a time series of COVID confirmed cases and fatalities around the world.
 Reached a RMSLE of 0.77 and ranked 25% among 472 teams.

+- RSNA Intracranial Hemorrhage Detection, Nov.
+2019

+  Classify brain hemorrhages in CT slices.
+Used Xception and EfficientNet-B2 as the backbone.
+Calibrated the network with a small MLP.
+Ranked 8% among 1,345 teams.